Arnie-He/Arnie-He/README.md

 <h2 align = 'center'> Hi, this is Naicheng He(Arnie) </h2>

 <h3 align = 'center'> I am an Undergraduate Student at Brown University interested in solving robotics problems with both math and machine-learning algorithms!
-I am currently a member of the Automatic Coordination of Teams (ACT) Lab working on discontinuity based multi-agent path findind (db-MAPF). </h3>
+I am currently a member of the E-GLAMOR group at Brown guided my Professor Amy Greenwald.
+My interest lies in the intersection of games, learning, and optimization. </h3>

-<h5> I'm currently learning RL with S&B and investigating topics of game theory. </h5>

 <h5> Projects I've done: </h5>
-1. (Ongoing) Pipelining natural language to multi-robot task allocation.
+1. Pipelining natural language to multi-robot task allocation.
 Commanding a team of robots to do a sequence of tasks is hard, so we utilized a middle layer of logic to investigate both direct commanding and human-robot collaboration in this project.
 For example, a command could look like "do A and do B but not before you do C. I will do D first."
 We have significantly improved success rate by fine-tuning an LLM on natural language to linear temporal logic translation and then carrying out the task using LTL commands.
 The current write-up can be viewed here.

 <!--
 **Arnie-He/Arnie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.